EspressoSystems/integrations-utils/tx-load-gen/README.md

 ### Common Issues

 1. **"Insufficient funds"**
-   - Check your wallet balance on the target network
+   - Check your wallet balance on the target testnet
-   - Ensure you have enough ETH for gas fees
+   - Ensure you have enough testnet ETH for gas fees
+   - For custom networks, fund your wallet appropriately

 2. **RPC connection errors**
-   - Verify the RPC endpoint is accessible
+   - Verify the RPC endpoint is accessible and responding
-   - Try using a custom RPC URL in your `.env` file
+   - Try using a custom RPC URL override in your `.env` file
+   - For custom networks, ensure the RPC endpoint supports standard Ethereum JSON-RPC methods

 3. **Transaction failures**
-   - Check network congestion
+   - Check network congestion and status
-   - Adjust gas price if needed
+   - Adjust gas price if needed (`GAS_PRICE` env var)
-   - Verify recipient address is valid
+   - Verify recipient address is valid (or use default self-address)
+   - Ensure the network supports the transaction parameters you're using

+4. **Custom network issues**
+   - Verify `CUSTOM_RPC` URL is correct and accessible
+   - Confirm the custom network is EVM-compatible
+   - Check that your wallet has the correct format for that network

 ## License